hhkaos/awesome-arcgis/arcgis/integrations/README.md

 Nowadays, **any organization uses multiple products and technologies** in its day-to-day operations, products specialized in solving different needs that are **complementary to** those solved by **ArcGIS**.

-The ideal scenario for any organization is to have the ability to interoperate and connect technologies to synchronize data, processes or create end-to-end workflows.
+The ideal scenario for any organization is to have the ability to interoperate and connect these technologies to synchronize data, processes or create end-to-end workflows.

-To accomplish that you have several options:
+To accomplish that you have three options:

 * **Using integration tools**: tools specifically designed to connect products through graphic interfaces from which connectors are configured to automate processes between different technologies.